alexandertrefz/essence/packages/standard-library/README.md

 the two and holds no body at all: `#Less` prints `Less` without anybody writing that down. `Step` has none, because both of its Cases carry a payload and only a Choice of Cases that carry none derives a `toString`.
+The same rule derives `Enumerable`, and that one nobody declares: `Side.cases()` answers `[#Start, #End, #BothEnds]`, in the order the Choice declares them, for every Choice of payload-free Cases a Program can reach — the library's ten and its own alike.

 The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`,